teolandon/tmux-hackernews/README.md

 ## Usage and formatting
 ### Usage
-Include the format string `${headline}` somewhere in status-right, and they should render as the current headline.
+Include the format string `${headline}` somewhere in status-right or status-left, and they should render as the current headline.
 Example:

 ```
 # This is in .tmux.conf